/

 Your email address will not be published.
 Required fields are marked *

-I shared this pretty card on last week’s Live video.
-It features the Elegant Pine Snowflake designer paper and the Snowflake Kisses bundle.
+I shared this neat fun fold card on last week’s video.
+It is the standard size card but shows off your designer paper so nicely.

-I created a free project sheet for you with photos and measurements.
-Click here to print or download it.
+I did create a free project sheet for this card so you can make this fun fold too.
+Click here to access it.

 Leave a Reply